Getting Started with SoTL

 • How often, and at what points, is optimal to collect data for my research question?
 You must balance your need for data with respect for your students' time and energy.
 This is why many SoTL researchers collect and analyze assignments the students are already producing in the course.
 Also consider that collecting data on learning immediately after students have been taught tells a different story than collecting it a week, or even 8 weeks, later.

-Great questions!
-Being ethical in SoTL work means proactively making sure that your human subjects--your students--aren't feeling like they have to participate in your study because their grade or relationship with you might suffer if they do not participate; that students aren't missing out on what we believe to be best for their learning, and that they are fully aware of any risks or benefits of participation.
-It also means that you are confident that any risks associated with participation in the research are mitigated and any potential benefits from the study outweigh the risks.
-To help you navigate those questions, most institutions have their own IRB.
+Being ethical in SoTL work means proactively making sure that your human subjects—your students—don't feel forced to participate in your study because their grade or relationship with you might suffer if they do not participate, that students aren't missing out on what we believe to be best for their learning,and that they are fully aware of any risks or benefits of participation.

 The decision about whether you need IRB approval is best handled by the IRB office.
 Therefore, you should submit your study for review and let them make the determination whether their approval is needed to conduct the study.

-You have likely considered final, or summative, assessments (assignments) in your course: exams, papers, presentations or other final products that students typically produce towards the end of your course.
-These are fine sources of data--keep in mind, however, that these assignments may represent the synthesis of different skills and forms of knowledge beyond the scope of your SoTL study.
-Think about formative assessments that you can use to collect data on how and what students are learning as your study progresses:
+You have likely considered final, or summative, assessments (assignments) in your course as sources of data: exams, papers, presentations, or other final products that students typically produce towards the end of your course.
+These are fine sources of data; however, these assignments may represent the synthesis of different skills and forms of knowledge beyond the scope of your SoTL study.

 • Selected questions from an exam or standardized assessment measure